shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Promise?”

 He grabbed it and pulled it out of her hand.
 Inspecting it, he found it lacking a particular spike.
 “Ersatzica!
 This was grandfather’s!
 He carved it with his own paws!
 And you went and destroyed it.”
 He mimed shooting it.
 “How am I supposed to aim now?”
-He mimed throwing it on the ground, but nevertheless holstered it.
+He mimed throwing it on the ground but nevertheless holstered it.
 “Thanks a lot.”
 He stormed off.

 Ersatzica leaned over her workshop, tears welling up in her eyes.
 She picked up her screwdriver and slowly fiddled with an adjustment knob on the drums, but then dropped the screwdriver.